 Thromboangiitis obliterans occurs almost exclusively in tobacco users (nearly all of them smokers) and predominantly affects men aged 20 to 40; it rarely occurs in women.
-It occurs more commonly in people with HLA-A9 and HLA-B5 genotypes.
-Prevalence is highest in Asia and the Middle East.
+Prevalence is highest in Asia and the Middle East where there is heavy tobacco use.
+It occurs more commonly in people with human leukocyte antigen (HLA)-A9 and HLA-B5 genotypes.

 Thromboangiitis obliterans produces segmental inflammation in small and medium-sized arteries and, frequently, in superficial veins of the extremities.
 In acute thromboangiitis obliterans, occlusive thrombi accompany neutrophilic and lymphocytic infiltration of the intima; endothelial cells proliferate, but the internal elastic lamina remains intact.
 In an intermediate phase, thrombi organize and recanalize incompletely; the media is preserved but may be infiltrated with fibroblasts.
 In older lesions, periarterial fibrosis may occur, sometimes affecting the adjacent vein and nerve.

 The cause is unknown, although cigarette smoking is a primary risk factor.
 The mechanism may involve delayed hypersensitivity or toxic angiitis.
-According to another theory, thromboangiitis obliterans may be an autoimmune disorder caused by cell-mediated sensitivity to types I and III human collagen, which are constituents of blood vessels.
+According to another theory, thromboangiitis obliterans may be an autoimmune disorder Autoimmune Disorders In autoimmune disorders, the immune system produces antibodies to an endogenous antigen (autoantigen).
+The following hypersensitivity reactions may be involved: Type II: Antibody-coated cells... read more caused by cell-mediated sensitivity to types I and III human collagen, which are constituents of blood vessels.

-Symptoms and signs are those of arterial ischemia and superficial venous thrombosis.
+Symptoms and signs are those of arterial ischemia and superficial venous thrombosis Superficial Venous Thrombosis Superficial venous thrombosis is a blood clot in a superficial vein of the upper or lower extremities or, less commonly, in one or more veins of the chest or breast (Mondor disease).
+Superficial... read more .
 Some patients have a history of migratory phlebitis, usually in the superficial veins of a foot or leg.

 Onset is gradual, starting in the most distal vessels of the upper and lower extremities with coldness, numbness, tingling, or burning.
 These symptoms may develop before objective evidence of disease.
-Raynaud syndrome is common.
+Raynaud syndrome Raynaud Syndrome Raynaud syndrome is vasospasm of parts of the hand in response to cold or emotional stress, causing reversible discomfort and color changes (pallor, cyanosis, erythema, or a combination) in... read more is common.
 Intermittent claudication occurs in the affected extremity (usually in the arch of the foot or in the leg; rarely in the hand, arm, or thigh) and may progress to rest pain.
 Frequently, if pain is severe and persistent, the affected leg feels cold, sweats excessively, and becomes cyanotic, probably because of sympathetic nerve overactivity.
 Later, ischemic ulcers develop in most patients and may progress to gangrene.

 Pulses are impaired or absent in one or more pedal arteries and often at the wrist.
 In young men who smoke and have extremity ulcers, a positive Allen test (the hand remains pale after the examiner simultaneously compresses the radial and ulnar arteries, then alternately releases them) suggests the disorder.
 Pallor with elevation and rubor with dependency frequently occur in affected hands, feet, or digits.
 Ischemic ulceration and gangrene, usually of one or more digits, may occur early in the disorder but not acutely.
 Noninvasive tests show greatly decreased blood flow and pressure in the affected toes, feet, and fingers.